If we’re honest with ourselves, studying the Bible can be a little intimidating.

-I created these worksheets in order to help myself dive deeply into the text in a way that wasn’t overwhelming.
-Walking through these worksheets as I study my Bible helps me to focus solely on the Word itself.
+I created this guide in order to help myself dive deeply into the text in a way that wasn’t overwhelming.
+Walking through this guide as I study my Bible helps me to focus solely on the Word itself.
 It also guards me from making my quiet time or the Bible about ME or what I want to get out of my time in the Word.

-I find it helpful to print out the text and put it into a binder or on a clipboard.
+I find it helpful to print out the text of the Scripture I’m studying and put it into a binder or on a clipboard along with this guide.
 I then make all of my markings, underlines, word study notes, and questions in between the text or in the margins.